wectrl-net/esphome-packages/amdsg08/README.md

 ## Using Multiple AMDSG08 Devices

-The package is designed to allow multiple AMDSG08 devices to be defined in a single ESPHome configuration file by utilizing different substitution variables.
-The `amdsg08_prefix` and `amdsg08_modbus_address` variables allow you to create distinct configurations for each device.
+The package is designed to allow multiple AMDSG08 devices to be easily configured by using ESPHome's external packages feature with custom substitutions for each device.

-### Example: Configuring Multiple Devices
+### Recommended Approach: Using External Packages

+This is the cleanest and most maintainable approach for defining multiple devices:

 ```yaml
 # In your main ESPHome configuration